absmach/supermq-docs/docs/authorization.md

 ## Assign Users to Domain

-Domain creator becomes administator of domain by deafult.
+Domain creator becomes administrator of domain by default.
 Domain Administrator can assign users to domain with following relations administrator, editor, viewer, member.
 The details about these relations are describe in this [section](#user-domain-relationship)

 User can be assigned to domain with endpoint `/domain/<domain_id>/users/assign` with json body like below: